-The asylum seekers being bussed from New York City into the Hudson Valley are individuals and families who are often fleeing violence and persecution.
-Seeking asylum in the United States is their legal right and many people are now waiting for the cases to be processed.
+During the past year, we have seen many new arrivals from the Southern border being bussed into New York City and more recently, the Hudson Valley.
+Many of these immigrants are individuals and families who are fleeing violence and persecution, not unlike the immigrants of the 19th and 20th centuries.
+Seeking asylum in the United States is their legal right and many people are now waiting for their cases to be processed in immigration court.